Shrikanthcodes/DCGAN-Text-to-image/README.md

 # DCGAN-Text-to-image
-A text to image generator using Deep Convoluted GAN
+Text to image generator using Deep Convoluted GAN